ariag713/Mono-Cycle/Hardware/hardware_list.md

-*/Here is the list for the Hardware component/*
+*Here is the list for the Hardware component*
 # Hardware